TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/notes/docs/week-01/2023-09-28-Co-Creation.md

 I love Destiny 2 and Sonic the Hedgehog.
 I cant wait to buy my new GPU so I can do more in programming and designs/modeling.
 I am excited to graduate this year with BS and get my cybersecurity.
 I am also excited to further my skills at game development.

+This past week, I had to brush up on my programming and psuedocode skills that we learned in CSF.
+I have grown pretty comfortable with arrays and linked lists.
+My syntax skills have gotten better as I have been using Java API (I urge you to use that as a tool).
+I have also been practicing call function because that is a great skill to learn with arrays and linked lists.
+Also ALWAYS PUT COMMENTS IN YOUR CODE!!!

 <<<<<<< HEAD